Cushione/photora/README.md

 - The Home Page is used to display a welcoming message to new users who are not yet members.

 ![Home Page No Follow](docs/features/home-page-no-follow.png)
-- Members who have not yet followed anybody, can see a welcome message and a hint to follow somebody.
+- Members, who have not yet followed anybody, can see a welcome message and a hint to follow somebody other members.

 ![Home Page Feed](docs/features/home-page-feed.png)
 - The posts in the feed are displayed with the Post List component that uses the Post Entry component for every post.
 The post list component is reused on multiple pages to display a list of posts.